gijoe707/Open-Whatsapp/README.md

 This helps to chat with other WhatsApp users without saving the number to the phone contacts.

-Live code can be viewed here http://wa-me.gnuz.in/ and http://gnuz.infinityfreeapp.com
+Live code can be viewed here http://wa-me.gnuz.in/